mydronechoice/best-quadcopter-applications/README.md

 Depending on the function these makers perform types likewise have actually been made so that individuals who desire a purpose to be attained by them can utilize them.
 Those drones' advantage is that the individual using it needs to find out a few functions to use them to their own benefit.

-1 such sort of a drone is called a "mapping drone".
+one such sort of a drone is called a **"mapping drone"**.
 Where evaluate your service practices are being carried out so as to examine and implement this drone is capable of providing you.
 You can develop maps with a software interface that's planned to be easy to use.

-It is possible to make 3D videos with waypoints on maps that tell a complete photo of exactly what's currently going on.
+It is also **possible to make 3D videos with waypoints on maps** that tell a complete photo of exactly what's currently going on.
 You can fly through the map made by your own drone so as to make business choices, utilizing the software.

 ## What Does a Mapping Platform Offer?

 A mapping drone together with its software application deals.
-These measures are called as: fly, method and treatment.
+These measures are called as: *fly*, *method* and *treatment*.
 Utilizing the platform you have the ability to pick the area that you want to map and the drone computes its flight route to cover that area.

 A software application is on board which attaches a label with every photo mentioning where it had actually been taken and catches just the ideal pictures.
 Landing is also automated and the user does not have to interfere with the flight program.
 He remains in a position to press the button if it's not required to fly or when he believes the location is being mapped by the drone.